uccser/cs-field-guide/interactives/sorting-algorithms/README.md

 This interactive is created for teaching sorting algorithms, mostly selection, quick, and merge sort.

 Viewing the `index.html` file will run the interactive with 1 row (used for selection sort).
-To use the interactice with 2 rows (used for merge and quick sort), add `?method=quick` or `?method=merge` at the end of the URL.
+To use the interactive with 2 rows (used for merge and quick sort), add `?method=quick` or `?method=merge` at the end of the URL.

 ## Required Files